2021 Investment Climate Statements: Bosnia and Herzegovina

 Both entities passed updated labor laws in 2016.
 The new labor laws are critical to modernizing the BiH labor code, a system inherited from former Yugoslavia that is rigid, outdated, and unfriendly to businesses.
 Concrete implementation has yet to be seen, but should reduce the cost of employment and ease of hiring and firing for private companies and the public sector.
 The laws should also decrease or eliminate costly benefits that are out of line with European standards and streamline hiring and firing.
 Reforming the labor laws in BiH has been a long and challenging process that the governments avoided for years.
 The passage of the new labor laws represents an important first step toward economic reform that will modernize the BiH labor market and bring it closer to EU standards.

+U.S. EXIM provides trade financing solutions – including export credit insurance, working capital guarantees, and guarantees of commercial loans to foreign buyers – to empower exporters of U.S. goods and services.
 Political risk insurance is also available from the EU Investment Guarantee Trust for BiH, administered by the Multilateral Investment Guarantee Agency, a World Bank affiliate.

 USG or international Source of data: BEA; IMF; Eurostat; UNCTAD, Other